-In the past several years the interest to AFM-related modes for probing of electric and magnetic properties has increased due to improvements in EFM and Kelvin Force Microscopy.
-Kelvin Force Microscopy is a method closely related to EFM but it provides quantitative measurements of surface potential.
-This is achieved by using an additional feedback mechanism, in which a voltage applied to the probe nullifies the effect of the contact potential difference (between the probe and the sample) on the oscillating probe.
-In tapping mode operation the KFM measurements can also be carried out in lift mode.
+In the past several years the interest to AFM-related modes for probing of electric and magnetic properties has increased due to improvements in EFM and Kelvin Probe Force Microscopy (KPFM).
+KPFM is a method closely related to EFM but it provides quantitative measurements of surface potential.
+This is achieved by using an additional feedback mechanism, in which a voltage applied to the AFM probe nullifies the effect of the contact potential difference (between the AFM probe and the sample) on the oscillating probe.
+In tapping mode operation the KPFM measurements can also be carried out in lift mode.
 In this way surface potential or surface charge can be measured quantitatively.

 The increasing use of several lock-in amplifiers in home-made and commercial scanning probe microscopes allows researchers to perform topographic and electrostatic measurements in a single scan by operating the related signals and feedback loops at different frequencies.
 This approach has definite advantages compared to the two-pass mode: improved sensitivity, higher resolution and reduced experiment time.